-The number of recipients of the child raising incentive is significantly overestimated.
-The main explanation for this gap is the non-take-up of the benefit, as the amount is fairly small and the effort involved in applying is significant.
+The number of recipients of the child raising incentive is significantly overestimated in 2016, but relatively close to external statistics for 2017-2018.
+The main explanation for this gap in 2016 is the non-take-up of the benefit, as the amount is fairly small and the effort involved in applying is significant.
+However, starting from 2017 the benefit amount is 30% higher, which has probably encouraged benefit take up.
 The benefit is assigned for all working months, based on the variable number of months in employment in the dataset, which could be problematic.
 On the other hand, it could be an over-estimation for children born during income reference period, as the number of months in work could be referring to the period before birth (See Annex 2, Table 4.7).

-The number of recipients of the guaranteed minimum income is overestimated.
+The number of recipients of the guaranteed minimum income is severely overestimated.
 This can be explained by the fact that not all the conditions for receiving social assistance can be simulated in the model - the list of basic necessity goods that are eligibility conditions for receiving social assistance is not implemented in the model, and neither is the eligibility condition regarding community services that must be done by the recipient (or a household member).
-A calibration implemented in the model to improve the simulation eliminates receipt for families that are headed by persons aged 18-26.
-After the calibration the number of recipients is overestimated approximately 4 times (See Annex 2, Table 4.7).
+A calibration has been implemented in the model to improve the simulation eliminates receipt for families that are headed by persons aged 18-26.
+After the calibration the number of recipients is overestimated approximately 2.5 times in 2016-2017 and 4.8 times in 2018 (See Annex 2, Table 4.7).

-The unemployment benefit recipients are under-simulated.
+The unemployment benefit recipients are severely under-simulated.
 At least part of the under-simulation is explained by the too low number of unemployed in the dataset (See Annex 2, Table 4.7).